romiluz13/next_mongo_clerk/memory-bank/activeContext.md

 # Active Context

+> Tracks current state, recent changes, and next steps for open-source and AI onboarding.

 ## Current Work Focus
 - Provide a ready-to-use, open-source starter for Next.js, Mongoose, and Clerk
 - Maintain clear documentation and onboarding context